SriPeru/HTTP2---The-Fast-Web/README.md

 5. Security

+    a) TLS/HTTPS security by default

-    a) Not mandates HTTPS, but its good for privacy and user protection.
+    b) Not mandates HTTPS, but its good for privacy and user protection.

-    b) The new protocol does not support things like SSL renegotiation, SSL compression, or any protocol before TLS 1.2 with weak ciphers.
+    c) The new protocol does not support things like SSL renegotiation, SSL compression, or any protocol before TLS 1.2 with weak ciphers.
 So on that level the protocol makes the web a lot safer.

     ### Some important links to check for security: